-If an event is run under a FIVA permit, a FIVA Identity Car for the vehicle is recommended but not essential (until 1st January 2020) and should be produced at Scrutineering.
+If an event is run under a FIVA permit, a FIVA Identity Card for the vehicle is required recommended but not essential (until 1st January 20232022) and should be produced at Scrutineering.
 Cars must conform to the document produced.

-UK Competitors requiring an application form for the FBHVC should refer to (www.fbhvc.co.uk) for a FIVA ID Card application form.
+UK Competitors requiring a FIVA Identity Card for their car should refer to:

+www.fiva.org/en/commissions/technical-commission to make an online application.
 Overseas competitors must apply for this document through their own FIVA ANF.
-If their FIVA ANF is unable to supply this document, they should contact HERO.
+If their FIVA ANF is unable to supply this document, they should contact HERO-ERA.